Scribe Book Writing Course

 The outline is also your best defense against fear, anxiety, procrastination and writer’s block.
 With good positioning and a good outline, the actual writing of the book becomes fairly easy.

-Your Writing and Editing Plan
+Your Writing Plan

 A writing plan is nothing more than a specific plan that lays out exactly when and where you’re going to write each day, how much you will write when everything is due, and what your accountability is.

-Writing Your Book
+How to Write Your Book